Ace That College Math CLEP Test 2025 – Crunch Numbers and Conquer!

 Question: 1 / 400

-What is the slope of a line with the x-intercept as -2 and y-intercept of 6?
+What is the equation of a line whose slope is 0 and y-intercept is 5?

 Get further explanation with Examzify DeepDiveBeta